scipy-lectures/scientific-python-lectures/intro/scipy.rst

 * Signal has filtering (Gaussian, median filter, Wiener), but we will discuss this in the image paragraph.

 Special functions: ``scipy.special``
 ---------------------------------------

-Special functions are transcendal functions.
-The docstring of the module is well-written and we will not list them.
+Special functions are transcendental functions.
+The docstring of the ``special`` module is well-written, so we won't list all functions here.
 Frequently used ones are:

  * Bessel function, such as `special.jn` (nth integer order Bessel function)